MystenLabs/sui/README.md

 simple SUI transfers on a MacBook Pro and peaks at 10k-20k tps for other types of transactions.

-## Checkpointing
+## Snapshotting

-A simple checkpoint and restore mechanism is implemented.
-By passing the flag `--epoch <EPOCH>` to the executor it will dump SW/EW state at the epoch boundary after the given epoch.
+A simple snapshot and restore mechanism is implemented.
+By passing the flag `--snapshot-epoch <EPOCH>` to the executor it will dump SW/EW state at the epoch boundary after the given epoch.
 This creates three files: `objects.dat`, `epoch.dat`, and `sw_recovery.dat`.
-If these files exist upon startup SW/EW will both restore from the checkpointed state.
+If these files exist upon startup SW/EW will both restore from the snapshotted state.

+_Note: Execution does not stop at the snapshotted epoch, it continues up to the snapshot provided by the `--execute` flag._

+_Note: The snapshot flag is currently mandatory.
+Snapshotting can thus only be disabled by setting the snapshot epoch to a high value that is never reached._

 ## Benchmarking Artificial Workloads